Commercial Property Price Index®

 Pan-European Commercial Property Price Index

-Newport Beach, CA, September 7, 2023 — The Green Street Commercial Property Price Index® decreased 0.6% in August.
-The all-property index—a measure of pricing for institutional-quality commercial real estate—is down 16% from its March ’22 peak.
+Newport Beach, CA, March 6, 2024 — The Green Street Commercial Property Price Index® was unchanged in February.
+The all-property index—a measure of pricing for institutional-quality commercial real estate—is down 7% over the past year and 21% since its March ’22 peak.

 Learn more about the changes to our Commercial Property Price Index®